 This can be recognized by the change in luminosity.
 Tonal contrast is created when there are differences in the chromaticity or luminosity of adjacent areas in a photo.

 There are many ways to recognize tonal contrast.
-One way is by paying attention and looking for differences in what you see, like between light or dark shades of colors on an object’s surface;
+One way is by paying attention and looking for differences in what you see, like between light or dark shades of colors on an object’s surface.

 When designing for the eye, it is important to consider how viewers will interact with your design.
 One way of making sure you are not competing on many levels at once and instead creating a balanced composition through contrast is by using tonal contrasts in color schemes or directions (vertical versus horizontal).

-Textures and Contrast
+Using Textures to Create Contrast

 One way to add contrast in your photos is by highlighting a texture in your photo against a second contrasting texture in the background.
-For example, if you have a dark brick wall in the foreground, try taking a photo with a light stone building behind it so the bricks will be the most prominent feature in your photo.
+For example, if you have a dark brick wall in the foreground, try taking a photo with a light stone building behind it, so the bricks will be the most prominent feature in your photo.

 Another technique would be to catch a reflection from something else happening in the environment or from another object.
-For example, if you are photographing a green plant with blue flowers on top of it against a white wall, try to catch the reflection from the glass door in your background as well so there is more going on than just what’s right in front of you.
+For example, if you are photographing a green plant with blue flowers on top of it against a white wall, try to catch the reflection from the glass door in your background as well, so there is more going on than just what’s right in front of you.

 In all cases where contrast is being used for textures, make sure that whatever element has contrasting color or lightness will stand out and be prominent enough to warrant attention otherwise it may not work correctly.

-Use Contrast to Create a Specific Mood
+Use Contrast to Convey a Mood to Your Audience

 If you’re shooting people, make sure they are standing out from their background.
 This way it will be easy for the viewers to differentiate between the two and therefore understand what you want to convey.